Land pollution and our Contaminated Land Strategy

 We have various duties regarding polluted sites, under planning law and the Environmental Protection Act 1990.

-Under both legal frameworks the guiding principles are the same - that sites are fit for purpose and that where clean up is needed the 'polluter pays' principle is adopted.
+Under both legal frameworks the guiding principles are the same.
+Sites must be fit for purpose, and where clean up is needed the 'polluter pays' principle is adopted.

 Contaminated land and the planning process

 Contaminated land is a material consideration under the land use planning process.

 Advice on how this is applied can be found in the government's guidance document on pollution impacts.

 Any new development requiring planning permission, and involving previously used land, is referred to our principal scientific officer.
 We will determine whether any actions, preconditions, information or regulatory action is required prior to the development of a site.